samuikaze/noip-duc-in-kubernetes/README.md

 ## Build image

-> Note: If you wnat to test image first, you can put `.env` file in `scripts` folder, container will read and set environment variables from the file.
+> Note: If you want to test image first, you can put `.env` file in `scripts` folder, container will read and set environment variables from the file.

 > If running in production environment, put these sensitive data in secrets is recommanded.